medavox/articles/Milk Substitute.md

 considering the more expensive this recipe gets the less point it has, these 2 ingredients seem to provide the best trade-off between price and quality.

-The peanut butter provides the fats, protein and some salt, and the rice provides sugars and carbohydrates.
+The peanut butter provides the fats, protein and salt, and the rice provides sugars and carbohydrates.

-You can try any edible fat and starch source (so no candle wax, earwax or petroleum jelly please).
+You can try any edible fat and starch source (no candle wax, earwax or petroleum jelly).
 I found that adding the solid part of coconut milk (I had it lying around at the time) produced a creamier, yummy result.
 And whitened the mixture slightly, which helps with presentation.
+But obviously, that's a rarer, more expensive ingredient

 Ingredients/You Will Need:
 -------